PawseySC/singularity-containers/_episodes/04-writable-containers.md

 ```
 {: .output}

+There are situations where `--writable-tmpfs` is not usable, in particular if you are trying to write to a directory owned by *root*, such as `/run`.
 In this case, the solution is to create a host directory and bind mount it as the path you need to write into, *e.g.*:

 ```